gordonwatts/func-adl-types-atlas/README.md

 The above instructions and the Usage instructions should be enough to get you developing on platforms other than windows, with or without `vscode`.
 PR's welcome to add instructions on how to run on other OS's and development environments!

+## Limitations

+There are lots!
+However, the log file from running this script will tell you everything that wasn't translated and a top-level reason as to why not.

+That said, some classes of things are missing:

+* template classes require a lot of extra work, and often custom work.
+The basics are implemented, but if you find something missing that is required, then please open an issue!
+* C++ `class typedef`'s are not supported and must be hand-coded.
+This is due to a limitation in ROOT: they do not store this information in a place easily accessible.
+* Not every class is translated.
+Only classes referenced by the ATLAS collections, and anything they in turn reference (and so on) are translated.

 ## Supported Releases

 * ATLAS AnalysisBase Containers